The Akita Lab mix dog is a new hybrid or “designer” dog breed that isn’t technically a true breed at all.

 Health Issues Of Akita Dogs And Labrador Retrievers

-Any reputable Akita Lab mix breeder will willingly volunteer results of all required and recommended breed-specific health tests so you know the parent dogs of your puppy are healthy enough to breed.
+Despite being a mix, any reputable Akita Lab mix breeder will willingly volunteer results of all required and recommended breed-specific health tests.

 Are Akita Labradors Good Family Dogs?